naimurborno/cycle-gan-diffsuion/README.md

-This is the official implementation of cycle gan with the integration of stable diffusion.
+This is the implementation of cycle gan with the integration of stable diffusion.